 How can I determine who has created or authorised a transaction group?

 There are several audit log functions which will allow the administrator to verify account permissions, functional permissions, transaction permissions and the login history against a user.

 Will CommBiz work with MYOB or Quicken or other accounting packages?

 Yes.
 There are import and export tools in the File Transfer function that help you import files into, or export files from, CommBiz.
 These are available in various formats which can then be interfaced with your accounting package.

 CommBiz works in real-time.
 Does this mean that everything I do is instantly processed?

 This depends on the function you are trying to perform.
-Your account balance will update in real time as will transfers between your own accounts in CommBiz, although third party payments to CBA or other bank, building society or credit union accounts are still subject to the inter-bank cut-off times.
+Your account balance will update in real time as will transfers between your own accounts in CommBiz, although third party payments to CommBank or other bank, building society or credit union accounts are still subject to the inter-bank cut-off times.
+Fast Payment is not subject to cut-off times, but security checks and holds may apply.
 All maintenance requests will be processed pending the receipt of the associated documentation.